jeichorn/nginx-cache-purge/README.md

-nginx_cache_purge
+nginx cache purge
 ===================

 Watches nginx cache dirs, keeps an index of keys, and regex purges items from a redis queue

 Needs php 5.4+ and inotifytools installed
-Excepts a local redis server
+Expects a local redis server